How To Speak At More Conferences

 And even if this does not get you on stage, it will still be a huge plus for your professional network and contacts.
 I am proof of this.

 5. Have Something To Say

 This is the tactic that has gotten me the most speaking opportunities.

 I’ve written hundreds of articles about social media and creativity.

 Conference organizers will commonly ask me to speak because I wrote a certain article about a specific topic that fits their event/content goals.

-Years ago, I got flown out to speak at a huge conference is Budapest, Hungary because of a blog post resource I published on how brands were using Foursquare.
+Years ago, I got flown out to speak at a huge conference is Budapest, Hungary because of a blog post I published on brands using Foursquare.

 Writing a book is a great way to show people what you have to say.
 Have a unique opinion and put it out there.

 A quality blog post can help get the attention of an event organizer, as well.

 Write about what you want to speak about.
 Make it unique.
 And put it out there in a lot of places.